Why a Cell Phone Isn't Enough: The Case for Purpose-Built Safety Devices in Property Management

 3. Staying on the Phone Affects Job Performance

-This is a less dramatic but real operational problem.
 Some property management companies implement a "stay on the phone with a colleague while showing" protocol as a safety measure.
 The intention is good — but the execution creates its own problems.

-A leasing consultant who is conducting a property tour while maintaining a live phone call with someone in the office is simultaneously distracted from the prospective resident, less able to build genuine rapport, and signaling discomfort that can undermine the showing.
+A leasing consultant conducting a property tour while maintaining a live phone call with someone in the office is simultaneously distracted from the prospective resident, less able to build genuine rapport, and signaling discomfort that can undermine the showing.
 Over time, this protocol either gets abandoned because it's awkward and impractical, or it becomes performative — the call is made, no one is really listening, and the safety value is essentially zero.

 A personal safety device requires no ongoing behavioral change.
 It sits quietly until it's needed.